tscode/StructPack.jl/docs/src/usage.md

   unpack(bytes, MyOtherStruct)
 end
 ```
-Furthermore, you can dynamically switch the active context during packing / unpacking via the special format [`SetContextFormat`](@ref).
+Furthermore, you can dynamically switch the active context during packing / unpacking via the special format [`ContextFormat`](@ref).
 Consider the following piece of code.
 ```julia
 struct ParentStruct